 Up to us!

 After being intensively hunted by its fur, and having lost more than 50% of its habitat, in September 2016 the world celebrated that one of the most emblematic species on earth, the Giant Panda, improved its conservation status passing from endangered to vulnerable, due to an increase in both population numbers and habitat.
 A victory attributable to decades of effort from the Chinese government that in 1992 started a ten year conservation plan to recover the species and its habitat.
 The initial plan and several following programmes included increasing capital investment, establishment of nature reserves, restoration of farmlands, and awareness and educational campaigns.
 Ma et al, 2018 showed that household attitudes were positive regarding giant panda protection efforts, even though farmers’ dependence on the natural resources provided by giant panda reserves significantly decreased over a 10 years period.
-Such programmes came along with the strict enforcement of several laws, including: “at least” a 10-year prison sentence and the confiscation of property.
-Under “grave circumstances” a life sentence or even a death sentence may be meted out, according to law passed in 1987.
+Such programmes came along with the strict enforcement of several laws, including: “at least” a 10-year prison sentence and the confiscation of property, according to a law passed in 1987.
 Declared as a national treasure, Panda’s recovery is a demonstration that long-term political willingness along with strict law enforcement and education are all part of the right formula to bring species back from the extinction highway.

 Scientists crystal ball